firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/field-weakening-playbook.md

 ## Risk Controls & Telemetry
 - **Thermal Watch:** Riders pushing 16 S commuter packs noted 150 °C stators at only 35 A FW, reinforcing that ferrofluid or temperature probes are mandatory if you insist on FW in enclosed hubs.[^18]
+- Makerbase 75100 aluminum boards are frying MOSFETs when riders hold 35 A FW on top of 130 A phase and 35 A battery during long 95–100 km/h pulls—cap FW around 20 A on air-cooled builds or switch to the aluminum-PCB/vented variants.【F:knowledge/notes/input_part005_review.md†L197-L197】
 - **Plan AWD for single-drive heat saturation:** 3.6 kW single-motor builds backed off FW after hot-weather pulls saturated hubs and triggered plans for AWD conversions to spread load.【F:knowledge/notes/input_part008_review.md†L16099-L16129】
+- **Expect softer launches than Kelly even with aggressive FW.** Pumping 250 A+ phase into IPM hubs still delivers weaker 0 km/h torque than Kelly controllers, so chase hall tuning and ramp tweaks before blaming firmware.【F:knowledge/notes/input_part005_review.md†L38-L38】
 - **Voltage Monitoring:** Keep oscilloscope or high-speed logging on regen-heavy tests—22 S Spintend builds disable regen entirely when extending pack voltage to avoid BMS-induced surges.[^19]
 - **Fault Masking:** Sudden current drops or pothole-induced cut-outs that disappear when FW is enabled can signal mechanical faults (loose magnets, wiring) rather than firmware bugs; investigate hardware first.[^16]
 - **Noise & Surging:** If throttle jitters appear above 80 % duty after enabling 20 A FW on single-motor builds, roll FW back—operators traced the behavior directly to FW injection.[^20]